wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 # HAL XRP Client

-This is an extension that provides a client version of the XRP protocol for transmitting robot hardware interface state to an XRP robot over Bluetooth LE L2CAP Credit-Based Mode.
+This is an extension that provides a client version of the XRP protocol for transmitting robot hardware interface state to an XRP robot over Bluetooth LE.

 ## Configuration

 The XRP client can be configured through the XRP Bluetooth window in the simulator GUI.
-On Linux, the window can use `bluetoothctl` to scan for cached devices and pair/trust the selected XRP before opening the L2CAP channel.
+On Linux, the window can use `bluetoothctl` to scan for cached devices and pair/trust the selected XRP before connecting.

 The client also has environment variable configuration for headless use.